yoelhor/vid-logic-app-2/Copilot/CreateTrainingApp.md

 # Instructions for the GitHub Copilot

 Create a single page application within the index.html file, titled "Woodgrove online school."
-The application's design should reflect a professional online school user interface with just one course "customer data handling", utilizing a simple grayscale palette inspired by Bootstrap.
+The application's design should reflect a professional online school user interface with just one course "Personal Data Handling", utilizing a simple grayscale palette inspired by Bootstrap.
 Buttons and other UI elements are to retain Bootstrap’s default color scheme (use the primary color).
 For the JavaScript framework, implement jQuery.
 All JavaScript code should use jQuery.

 The application has three key sections: “login”, “main” (home page), “issuance”.
 When the a user navigates to the app, it opens the "login" section, upon successfully sign-in, shows the "maim" section, and when a user completes the training shows the "“issuance”" section.
 All HTML element IDs, comments, and JavaScript functions must begin with “login”, “main” and “issuance”.
 All three sections should be centered and cover the entire screen.